 Once you’ve calibrated your grip using round nose pliers, you’ll be able to avoid tool marks on your wire while using your flat nose and chain nose pliers with the same (or even slightly more) grip pressure.
 Go ahead and give it a try!

 Now that you know how to calibrate your grip on your pliers, it’s time to talk about some important calibration variables.

-The Type and Temper of Wire Makes a Big Difference
+The Type and Hardness of Wire Makes a Big Difference

 For instance, fine silver wire is much softer than copper wire.
 So it will mark more easily.
 Likewise, sterling silver is harder than copper wire.
 That means you can get away with a tighter grip on sterling silver than you can on copper or fine silver.
 And for all types of jewelry wire, dead soft wire will mark more easily than half-hard wire.
 So remember that it’s always important to take the type and temper of your wire into consideration before starting on a jewelry project.

 For a more detailed discussion about the physical properties of solid jewelry wire, be sure to read this post.
 I also recommend using a small scrap of whatever wire you plan to use for a project to calibrate your grip before you begin working on your jewelry project.
 In fact, this is a great exercise to do every time you sit down to work at you bench.